britco/stonewall/README.md

 	<input type="text" name="first_name" data-value="user.first_name">
 	...

 That's all you have to do.
-Stonewall will modify the rivets `value` binding to validate the property on change, and if it passes, proceed to set the value.
+Stonewall will modify the Rivets `value` binding to validate the property on change, and if it passes, proceed to set the value.
 And **also**, full validation will occur when a form is submitted.

 This means, if you have the following: